OpenBCI/OpenBCI_GUI/CONTRIBUTING.md

 ### Code of Conduct
 This project adheres to the Contributor Covenant [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating you are expected to adhere to these expectations.
-Please report unacceptable behaviour to [info@pushtheworld.us](mailto:info@pushtheworld.us)
+Please report unacceptable behaviour to [support@openbci.com](mailto:support@openbci.com).

 ### Contributing on Github